01-vivek-kumar/iphone_sales_python/README.md

-This is my first project, It is simple and utlises the strong understanding of python basics of Data Cleaning, Processing and Visualization.
+This is my first project, It is simple and utlises the strong understanding of Python basics of Data Cleaning, Processing and Visualization.

 Why This Project?
 Being a fan of Apple products and intrigued by their market strategies, I always wondered what drives their massive sales.
 Is it the product design?
 Marketing?
 Or do certain regions perform better than others?
 These questions inspired me to explore a dataset about iPhone sales and try to answer them using Python.